dascentral/dotfiles/software/laravel-valet.md

 ### Parking the Workspace

 I keep all of my web projects within a `~/Workspace` folder.
-I like to park that folder for quick serving of my Laravel websites.
+I like to park that folder for quick serving of my Laravel projects.

 ```bash
 cd ~/Workspace